menu

 Meadow Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Meadow Valley with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.75% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Meadow Valley is quite a bit lower than the national average among all cities of 21.84%: just 10.75% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Meadow Valley in 2022 was $38,308, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,232 for a family of four.
 However, Meadow Valley contains both very wealthy and poor people as well.